 Swayambhu is also known as the Monkey Temple as there are holy monkeys living in the north-west parts of the temple.
 They are holy because Manjushri, the bodhisattva of wisdom and learning was raising the hill which the Swayambhu Stupa stands on.
 He was supposed to leave his hair short but he made it grow long and head lice grew.
 It is said that the head lice transformed into these monkeys.

-Manjusri had a vision of the Lotus at Swayambhu and traveled there to worship it.
+Manjusri had a vision of the Lotus at Swayambhu and travelled there to worship it.
 Seeing that the valley can be a good settlement and to make the site more accessible to human pilgrims, he cut a gorge at Chovar.
 The water drained out of the lake, leaving the valley in which Kathmandu now lies.
 The Lotus was transformed into a hill and the flower became the Swayambhu stupa.